mhjandaghi/telegram-bot-python/README.md

-This Project for a telegram bot with telebot in python \n Id Bot : @NumTransBot \n
+This Project for a telegram bot with telebot in python <b/>
+Id Bot : @NumTransBot <b/>
 This bot for generatre english numbers from other languages numbers